MelnikovAG/adconk.github.io/_posts/2014-05-29-headless-web-browsing-for-complex-website-scraping.md

 </body>
 {% endhighlight %}

 So how do we get this up on Heroku?
+You can create a Heroku app as [they recommend here](https://devcenter.heroku.com/articles/creating-apps).
 The phantomjs 64 bit binary file saved in "/bin" is the key.
-You can create a Heroku app as [they recommend here](https://devcenter.heroku.com/articles/creating-apps).
+This [stackoverflow article](http://stackoverflow.com/questions/12495463/how-to-run-phantomjs-on-heroku) was helpful.
 And you can deploy the app as a standard Ruby app through a git push.
 If you want to try out the finished product, you can do so here: \\
 [http://mbo.routeam.com/](http://mbo.routeam.com/) \\
 \\
 Try our Studio ID of the day: 3954